 Valley Rovers GAA Club is a vibrant and successful Hurling, Football, Camogie and Ladies Football club in the parish of Innishannon in Co.
 Cork.
-Formed in 1919 when the two teams in the parish, Innishannon and Knockavilla, came together, the club has made a significant contribution to the GAA whilst contributing to the many diverse organisations and groups within the local community.
+Formed in the early part of the last century, the club has made a significant contribution to the GAA whilst contributing to the many diverse organisations and groups within the local community.

 Valley Rovers have enjoyed considerable success over the years.
 The club has a very even balance between football and hurling, both in terms of success on the playing field and in the relative emphasis placed on the two sports within the club.
 Furthermore, in recent years, the advent and growth of camogie and ladies' football has added a new dimension to the club.

 Valley Rovers is presently represented at Cork County in Premier Intermediate level in hurling and Senior level in football.
 Recent highlights for the club was winning the 2008 intermediate football county title, 2009 Premier intermediate football county title and completing the double in 2009 by winning the Intermediate Hurling county title.
 The football team's earlier achievements have